Professor George Lisensky

 Experience

-I remain actively involved in developing ways to use new materials technologies in chemistry education and exploring science and engineering concepts through an association with the NSF-funded Nanostructured Materials Research Science and Engineering Center.
-Our website was featured in Science magazine's NetWatch (30 August 2002, page 1451.)
-Highlights include the Video Lab Manual for Nanoscale Science and Technology and a new polyhedral model kit.
+I helped develop new ways to use new materials technologies in chemistry education and exploring science and engineering concepts through an association with the NSF-funded Nanostructured Materials Research Science and Engineering Center.
+Highlights include the Video Lab Manual for Nanoscale Science and Technology and a polyhedral model kit.

-As a member of the ChemLinks Coalition producing pedagogy oriented interdisciplinary topical modules for chemistry education, my contributions include software and modules on solid state chemistry and on environmental soil equilibria.
+As a member of the ChemLinks Coalition producing pedagogy oriented interdisciplinary topical modules for chemistry education, my contributions included software and modules on solid state chemistry and on environmental soil equilibria.

 The lab-first General Chemistry course at Beloit College uses active learning and laboratory activities in each class meeting.
 The course aims to provide a better introduction to what chemists do and includes laboratory projects using modern instrumentation such as IR, NMR, GC, and AA.
 The course focuses on materials, stressing the relation between atomic/molecular structure and properties and has been recognized by Project Kaleidoscope as one of their Programs that Work.